Card binders are a good accessory for sports card collectors who want a safe and cost-effective way to store a large collection of cards.

 Table of Contents

 In A Hurry?
 Here’s Our Top Picks At A Glance

 Vault X don’t just produce good card sleeves and toploaders, they also make an excellent binder for trading cards.
-At number 1 on our list, is their Premium Exo-Tec Zip card binder.
+At number 1 on our list, the best card binder is the Premium Exo-Tec Zip binder.

 The Exo-Tec binder is available in multiple different sizes, so you can purchase the binder most appropriate for your collection size – There’s an option for 480 (12 per page), 360 (9 per page) and 160 (4 per page) cards.

 The exterior of the binder is made from a water-resistant material, with the choice of multiple different colors, for maximum protection from moisture, dents, and bends.
 The card pocket pages are made from an acid-free, non-PVC material, similar to the higher end card sleeves.

 A great feature with this binder is that the cards are side-loaded, making it less likely for cards to slide out of the pockets.